Just-Feeshy/Just-Feeshy/README.md

-### Hey!
+### Hello!
 My name is Diego, but I prefer to be called Feeshy because it’s funny.

 <br />